-Joondalup Districts Cricket Club won their second Alcohol.Think Again First Grade premiership in three years with victory over Gosnells in the 2014-15 Grand Final at the WACA Ground.
+Rockingham-Mandurah Districts Cricket Club won their maiden Alcohol.Think Again First Grade premiership with victory over Fremantle in the 2015-16 Grand Final at the WACA Ground.

 The WA District Cricket Council (WADCC)

 The Western Australian District Cricket Council is the body that is responsible for the management of Premier Cricket in Western Australia.
 Each of the 16 Premier Cricket clubs are represented by a delegate and the day to day affairs are managed by the WADCC Management Committee in conjunction with the WACA Competitions Department.
 Click here to view the 2015-16 fixtures

 .
 The WADCC is responsible for the following competitions:

 The WACA Alcohol.
 Think Again Premier Cricket Competition is the top club competition in Western Australia, with players vying for Warriors, Scorchers and national team selection.
 Retiring international and first class players wishing to continue playing will generally return to their original club.
 Sixteen Premier Cricket clubs play 15 matches, seven two-day and eight one-day matches, with the top six sides making the finals.

 The One Day League is contested by the 16 Premier Cricket clubs.
 The top four sides progress to the semi finals.

 ColtsThe Colts competition is contested by the 16 Premier Cricket clubs, as well as the Country Colts.
 The top four sides progress to the semi finals.

 Statewide T20 Cup